nailedinch/nailedinch/README.md

 ![](https://komarev.com/ghpvc/?username=nailedinch&color=d476be)
 ***Larcis/Lars (Ларцис/Ларц), rarely called Nin***
-*rus/self taught eng, so there's no such thing as grammar to me.*
+*rus/self taught eng, so there's no such thing as grammar to me*
-*sit with me even if we haven't talked, I'm always c+h and i liiike covering people*
+*sit with me even if we haven't talked, I'm always c+h and liiike covering people*

 Most of my interests are typology, old games and movies.
 Less often I draw or make an intelligent look by reading super smart niche things.
 I'm too lazy to list it properly
 I'm into all kinds of doomed toxic ~yaoiyuri~ things, horror and gore, glitter and bows, but only in terms of fiction.
 Ily, all humans and inhumans, I just like when it known in advance